bmwcarit/joynr/wiki/jee.md

       }
     }

-Then add your own dependencies, e.g. in this case only those two because the others are referenced by the joynr lib itself.
+Then add your own dependencies, e.g. in this case only the following because the others are referenced by the joynr lib itself.
+Be aware to check the version of the joynr referenced libs.

     <dependency>
       <groupId>com.fasterxml.jackson.jaxrs</groupId>